borkar-shubham/Kubernetes/README.md

 kubectl completion zsh "${fpath[1]}/_kubectl"
 ```
 ## Syntax
 Kubectl is a powerful tool to manage each object on a Kubernetes cluster.
-The command has a simple and unique syntax to manage everything :
 ```
 kubectl [command] [TYPE] [NAME] [flags]
 ```